 *Note: Public Law 83 enacted June 16, 1955, amended Veterans' eligibility for outpatient dental services.
 As a result, any Veteran who received a dental award letter from VBA dated before 1955 in which VBA determined the dental conditions to be noncompensable are no longer eligible for Class II outpatient dental treatment.

 VA provides nursing home services to Veterans through three national programs: VA owned and operated Community Living Centers (CLC), State Veterans' Homes owned and operated by the states, and the community nursing home program.
 Each program has admission and eligibility criteria specific to the program.
-Nursing home care is available for enrolled Veterans who need nursing home care for a service-connected disability, and those rated 60 percent service-connected and unemployable; or Veterans or who have a 70 percent or greater service-connected disability.
+Nursing home care is available for enrolled Veterans who need nursing home care for a service-connected disability, or Veterans or who have a 70 percent or greater service-connected disability and Veterans with a rating of total disability based on individual unemployability.
 VA provided nursing home care for all other Veterans is based on available resources.

 VA Community Living Centers: Community Living Centers (CLC) provide a dynamic array of short stay (less than 90 days) and long stay (91 days or more) services.
 Short stay services include but are not limited to skilled nursing, respite care, rehabilitation, hospice, and continuing care for Veterans awaiting placement in the community.
 Long stay services include but are not limited to dementia care and continuing care to maintain the Veteran's level of functioning.
 Short stay and long stay services are available for Veterans who are enrolled in VA health care and require CLC services.